bivab/smbus-cffi/README.rst

 Bug Reporting
 -------------

-To sumbit a bugreport use the GitHub bugtracker for the project:
+To submit a bugreport use the GitHub bugtracker for the project:

   https://github.com/bivab/smbus-cffi/issues